How to Pass the Ham Radio Technician Exam in 2026

 - Frequency privileges for different license classes

-- Power limits and bandwidth restrictions
+- Power limits and bandwidth rules

 - Identification requirements